ayunsis/CS177_pj/src/paper/main.typ

 Notice that despite the original sfcnn presents better score in all the metrics, its performance is doubtful since its reproduced training process did not reach convergence.

-Due to the data storage mentioned above and the author's failure to respond the request raised by another individual of providing the original (.pkl) training set on github#footnote[https://github.com/bioinfocqupt/Sfcnn/issues/1], the original training process is irreproducible.
+Due to the data storage mentioned above and the author's failure to respond the request raised by another individual of providing the original (.pkl) training set on github#footnote[https://github.com/bioinfocqupt/Sfcnn/issues/1], *the original training process is irreproducible*.

 The training curves are presented below as comparison.